Endogen/Telegram-Kraken-Bot/README.md

 ### config.json
 This file holds the configuration for your bot.
 You have to at least edit the values for __user_id__ and __bot_token__.

 - __user_id__: Your Telegram user ID.
 The bot will only reply to messages from this user.
-If you don't know your user ID, send a message to Telegram bot `userinfobot` and he will reply your ID
+If you don't know your user ID, send a message to Telegram bot `userinfobot` and he will reply your ID (use the ID, not the username)
 - __bot_token__: The token that identifies your bot.
 You will get this from Telegram bot `BotFather` when you create your bot.
 If you don't know how to register your bot, follow [these instructions](https://core.telegram.org/bots#3-how-do-i-create-a-bot)
 - __trade\_to\_currency__: The base currency you are using (for example `EUR` or `USD`)
 - __check_trade__: If `true` then every order (already existing or newly created) will be monitored by a job and if the status changes to `closed` (which means that the trade was successfully executed) you will be notified by a message